allegro/json-avro-converter/README.md

 }
 ```

-Note that all fields other than the `username` is moved under `_ab_additional_properties` as a string.
+Note that all fields other than the `username` is moved under `__airbyte_additional_properties` as a string.

+#### Json Additional Properties

-If the Json object already has an `_ab_additional_properties` field, it will follow the same rule:
+The input Json object may also have some fields with unknown types.
+For example, if the Json object already has an `_airbyte_additional_properties` field, it will follow the same rule:
-- If the Avro schema defines an `_ab_additional_properties` field, all subfields inside this field will be kept in the Avro object, but they will all become string.
+- If the Avro schema defines an `_airbyte_additional_properties` field, all subfields inside this field will be kept in the Avro object, but they will all become string.
 Other unknown fields will also be stored under this field.
 - If the Avro schema does not define such field, it will be completely ignored.

 For example, with the same Avro schema, given this Json object: